Steps in the Early Resolution Process

 8. The Family Management Conference is your first appearance in court.
 This is a less formal meeting with a judge to clarify the issues and options for resolution.
 The judge may make orders, including consent orders, interim (temporary) orders about your family law matters, or case management orders to make sure your case is ready for the next step.

-9. There are also other changes to the rules including how protection orders and priority parenting matters (time sensitive decisions concerning a child) are addressed.
+9. The rules provide for separate processes for There are also other changes to the rules including how protection orders and priority parenting matters (time sensitive decisions concerning a child) are addressed.
+There are also forms and processes for consent orders.
 The forms and process for consent orders are also changed.
-New forms are introduced to replace the current notice of motion process including forms for case management orders, applications for an order prohibiting relocation and enforcement matters.
+New forms were are introduced to replace the current old notice of motion process including forms for case management orders, applications for an order prohibiting relocation and enforcement matters.

-For more information see the Justice Access Centre and if possible a lawyer, who can help you understand the best process for a particular dispute.
+For more information see the Family Justice Centre or Justice Access Centre and if possible a lawyer, who can help you understand the best process for a particular dispute.

 Are the forms for the early resolution process different from the regular family forms?